Installing ONLYOFFICE Workspace Community using additional script parameters

 -cpi, --controlpanelimageONLYOFFICE Control Panel image name

-These parameters can be used to specify a name of the image that a container should be started from.
-The specified image should be stored in our official public repository on Docker Hub.
+These parameters specify the name of the image from which a container should be started.
+The specified image must be available in the official public repository on Docker Hub.

 Example